Birista (Crispy Fried Onions)

 Frequently Asked Questions

-Making fried onions is a relatively quick process where onion slices are fried in hot oil over high heat.
+Making fried onions is relatively quick, and onion slices are fried in hot oil over high heat.
 In contrast, caramelization is a slower process where onions are sauteed in oil over medium heat until they are browned and softened.
 Caramelized onions are soft, sweet, salty, and oily, while fried onions are crispy and mildly pungent.

 Pro Tips By Neha

 Make sure that the oil is hot when you add the onions.
-Otherwise, they will soak oil and will become soggy.
+Otherwise, they will soak in oil and become soggy.
 The oil should be enough to cover the thinly sliced onions well.

 Be very careful once the onions turn brown.
 They burn in a wink.